jamiewri/snapshot-vault-kubernetes-secrets-engine/README.md

 ![Screenshot](images/tfc.png)

-Now you should have deploy HashiBank into the app namespace.
+Now you should have deployed the HashiBank app into the app namespace.

 ```bash
 kubectl get pods -n app